syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 Helm is a package manager that faciliates the installation and management of applications in a Kubernetes cluster.
 Refer to the [official docs](https://helm.sh/docs/intro/install/) for installation.

+### Understanding ClusterAPI and Clusterctl

+It is essential to understand ClusterAPI before getting started with the cluster creation on Hetzner infrastructure.
+It is a subproject of Kubernetes focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
+Know more about ClusterAPI from its [official documentation](https://cluster-api.sigs.k8s.io/introduction).

 ### Preparing Hetzner

 You have two options: either create a pure HCloud cluster or a hybrid cluster with Hetzner dedicated (bare metal) servers.
 For a full list of flavors, please check out the [release page](https://github.com/syself/cluster-api-provider-hetzner/releases).